 The popular beachside resorts of Sharm el-Sheikh and Hurghada are both known for their dolphin and whale watching opportunities.
 Majestic species including Risso’s dolphins and Bryde’s whales inhabit the waters off the coast of Egypt.
 Other species such as humpback whales are also known to occasionally pass through on their annual migrations.
 The reefs of Hurghada are also great for snorkelling and scuba diving, with colourful tropical fish, turtles and more known to inhabit the waters.

-As has been seen in many countries around the world, nature and wildlife has taken the opportunity of reduced human presence on the streets to come back to places normally off limits to them.
+As has been seen in many countries around the world, nature and wildlife took the opportunity of reduced human presence on the streets to come back to places normally off limits to them.
 In Hong Kong, sightings of endangered pink dolphins rose by 30% during lockdown.
 Flamingos descended on the parks of Mumbai, India and in the town of Llandudno, Wales, herds of mountain goats were seen rampaging through the streets.

 For the normally busy Egyptian coastal resorts, the smaller number of boats and the quieter beaches have also led to more sightings of whales and dolphins.
 This is because the animals can currently swim closer to shore without fear of being disturbed.
 It will take a while for vessel numbers to recover to pre-COVID levels.
-As a result, the next few months and into 2022 are likely going to be the best time to visit Egypt in years if you want to get a glimpse of some of these incredible creatures.
+As a result, the next few months are likely going to be the best time to visit Egypt in years if you want to get a glimpse of some of these incredible creatures.

 So, are you ready?